unsaved/sn-developer/README.md

 (Without a ``./package.json`` or ``./node_modules/`` present, npm may install the package to another cascade directory).

+To defeat incompetent OOTB validation, update sys_script_validator records on your instance.
+We provide samples that you can just copy in.
+See file "doc/scriptValidators.txt".

 ### Transport Setup
 snUpload* and snVersions require for transport either ServiceNow CLI installed on client side and available in search path,